 New Jersey property taxes are due quarterly — February 1, May 1, August 1, and November 1.
 Each installment has a ten-day grace period.
 Once that window closes, the unpaid balance is officially delinquent under N.J.S.A.
 54:5, and three things happen automatically:

 This is the sequence that catches homeowners off guard.
 A single missed quarter of unpaid property taxes in New Jersey is enough to land the property on the tax sale list.
 The municipality does not need a court order.
-The process is statutory and automatic, applying equally in Paterson, Newark, Jersey City, Elizabeth, Hackensack, Toms River, New Brunswick, and every other NJ city and town.
+The process is statutory and automatic, applying equally in municipalities across Essex County, Passaic County, and Union County — from Paterson, Newark, Jersey City, Elizabeth, Hackensack, Toms River, New Brunswick, and every other NJ city and town.

 Yes — and it happens more often than homeowners realize.
 Here is the full timeline of what happens if you don’t pay property taxes in NJ: